VPS Benchmark Test: 8 Affordable Servers Compared (2021)

 sysbench memory --threads=4 run

-Here I have noted the operations per second
+I noted the operations per second.

 sysbench fileio prepare